 The Official Version

 Through those years, though, her creative writing was the place she played and dreamed, where she, as classic short-story writer Flannery O'Connor put it, could "write to discover what I know."
-She holds an MFA in creative writing, a BA and MA in American literature, and has won awards and residencies from the Illinois Arts Council, Writers League of Texas, Ragdale Foundation, Atlantic Center for the Arts, Squaw Valley Community of Writers, and Sewanee Writers Conference.
-Her debut novel Faith Bass Darling's Last Garage Sale won the 2013 Writers League of Texas Novel of the Year and was adapted into a major French film starring Catherine Deneuve (French title: "La dernière folie de Claire Darling") released in 2019 in France and around the world through 2020.
-Currently, she lives with her husband and resident dog outside Austin, Texas.
+She holds an MFA in creative writing, a BA and MA in American literature, and has won awards, and residencies from the Illinois Arts Council, Writers League of Texas, Ragdale Foundation, Atlantic Center for the Arts, (Squaw Valley) Community of Writers, and Sewanee Writers Conference.
+Her debut novel Faith Bass Darling's Last Garage Sale won the 2013 Writers League of Texas Novel of the Year and was adapted into a major French film starring Catherine Deneuve (French title: "La dernière folie de Claire Darling") released in 2019 in France.

-Her new novel Mockingbird Summer, a coming of age story set in a 1964 tiny segregated town (with a 2020 ending), was released on January 30, 2024.
+Her new novel Mockingbird Summer, a coming of age story set in a 1964 tiny segregated town with a 2021 ending, was released on January 30, 2024.
 The iconic novel To Kill a Mockingbird plays a central role in the tale as an homage but also as a literal book itself.
 For early reader reviews, check the Mockingbird Summer webpage.

 The Unofficial Version